How Long After Pool Cleaning Can I Swim? Safe Wait Times

 SLAM Method Treatments

 If your pool required a SLAM (Shock Level And Maintain) treatment for algae or contamination, wait times are longer.
-During SLAM, chlorine levels are maintained at shock level (often 12-20+ ppm depending on CYA levels) until the pool passes the overnight chlorine loss test.
-This process can take 24-72 hours or longer for severe algae problems.
+During SLAM, chlorine levels are maintained at shock level (often 12-20+ ppm depending on CYA levels) until the pool passes the overnight chlorine loss test, which indicates all contaminants have been eliminated.
+The overnight test result—not just time duration—determines when it's safe to swim, though this process typically takes 24-72 hours or longer for severe algae problems.

 pH and Alkalinity Adjustments